 Trust!
 Lean not!
 Acknowledge!
 What does it mean to acknowledge Him?
 Perhaps it means to recognize that, (as Brad Scott of wildbranchministries.org often says), “God is smarter than we are!” and His determinations are true, loving, and profitable!

 I am grateful that the omnipresent, omniscient God, knowing all things past, present, and future simultaneously, and loving our sons and daughters far more than we ever could, has an unobstructed view!
 And I am thankful that the God of Wisdom chooses to focus His attention on eternal value and not on our highly overrated comfort in the here and now.
-I am eternally thankful that He will not comfort me or my loved ones all the way down the broad and unobstructed path to Hades.
-It is clear that stress and discomfort are simply tools in His toolbox that give opportunity to effect changes into eternity!
+I am infinitely thankful that He will not comfort me or my loved ones all the way down the broad and unobstructed path to Hades.
+It is clear that stress and discomfort are simply tools in His toolbox that give an opportunity to effect changes into eternity!

 How grateful we should be that God is so merciful as to not always grant our petitions!
 Perhaps it would be wise to recall this Scripture: